The best headphones for a healthy night of sleep.

 How To Pick The Best Headphones For Sleeping?

 It’s better than nothing and definitely the cheapest to get.
-Isolation differs between headphones and earbuds, so you might want to pick the ones with thick leather earpads or, in IEM case, deeper fit (something like double-flanged ear tips).
+Sound isolation differs between headphones and earbuds, so you might want to pick the ones with thick leather earpads or, in IEM case, deeper fit (something like double-flanged ear tips).

 It does only dampen the ambient noise to a certain extend.
 However, in most cases, that is all that you need.
-If the noise around you isn’t that loud, or a person next to you doesn’t snore that much, relying on passive isolation should be more than enough.
+If they are no loud noises around you, or a person next to you doesn’t snore that much, relying on passive isolation should be more than enough.

 Active noise cancelling

-A much more sophisticated way of blocking the outside rumble that is keeping you awake.
+A much more sophisticated way of blocking the outside world that is keeping you awake.
 Rather than just lowering the volume of the noise around you, ANC fully eliminates specific frequencies.

 However, you have to be careful not to buy the cheapest headphones or earbuds.
 Cheap ANC circuitry can produce a faint hum in the background, which can be similarly distracting as the ambient noise itself.